Left Hand Guitar Tips for Better Stretch and Reach

 Slurs (hammer-ons and pull-offs)

 To improve the the left hand guitar players can use slurs.
 Slurs are perhaps the most effective left-hand guitar exercises.
-Also called hammer-ons and pull-offs, these are great exercise.
+Also called hammer-ons and pull-offs, these are great exercise that address all four fingers of the fretting hand.

 Slur practice leads to more accuracy and precision, as well as strength and dexterity.
 And as a bonus, we also find them in music.
 So they are more than just an exercise.

-If you only do one guitar exercise, let it be slurs.
+If you only do one guitar exercise, let it be slurs (or extended slurs).

-Away from the guitar, we can do rasgueados on our legs, or the arm of a chair.
+Away from the guitar, we can use rasgueado technique on our legs, or the arm of a chair.
 Rasgueados are usually thought of as a Spanish flamenco right-hand strumming technique.
 And indeed, that is what they are.

 But the left hand can use them as a powerful exercise.
 They balance the musculature of the hand, and add speed and control to the left hand.
 And they are extremely portable.

 Classical guitar scales are also great exercise for the left hand.
+Scales get us playing across the whole guitar neck, and are helpful at any stage in our guitar journey.
 The options above focus on the left hand, while scales present challenges to both hands.
 Still, scales are a tried-and-true path to a better-working left hand.

 The Power of Gentle Stretching Off the Guitar

 Another activity that can lead to better stretch between fingers are, well, stretches.
-We can use gentle stretching as a way to limber the hand and increase range of movement.
+We can use gentle finger stretching exercises as a way to limber the hand and increase range of movement.

 These are best done away from the guitar.
-This can be at a time other than our practice, or as a guitar warmup.
+This can be at a time other than our practice, or added to our warm up exercises.
 This way, we conserve our practice time, and can fully focus on the stretching.

 Avoid Injury by Over-Stretching Your Hands

 It is very easy to over-stretch the fingers.
-So the number-one goal of stretching should be to avoid injury and pain.
+So the number-one goal of stretching should be to avoid injuries and pain.

 To this end, stretching is best done with warm hands.
 We can clap or rub our hands to increase blood flow before stretching.
 Or put them in hot water.

-We can increase flexibility by alternating between fingers and using various stretching techniques.
+We can increase flexibility by alternating between fingers and using various finger stretching exercises and warm up exercises.
 This allows us to improve as guitarists and also stay healthy and safe.

 Fretboard Stretch Tip: Anchor and Pull